migueltorrescosta/collapsedwave/content/index.md

 title: Home
 date: 2023-11-13
 ---
 Hey 👋 Collapsed Wave is a glossary of notes around Machine Learning and Quantum Theory.
 Finding notes is easy using the Search Bar.
-Can you find [[📙 HDBSCAN]] without following the link?

-Once you are on a note, you can
+When on a note, you can
 1. Follow the links to see relevant content.
 2. Follow the back links to find mentions of a page.
 Some concepts such as [[📘 Potential energy]] and [[📘 Hilbert Space]]s are mentioned frequently.
 3. Use the graph view to navigate see an overview of linked notes without leaving the page